marpetercontribs/classic-computer-science-problems-in-rust/README.md

    - [ ] 1.
 Add support for improved Tournament selection
    - [ ] 2.
 Extend CSP of chapter 3 by support for genetic algorithm
    - [ ] 3.
 Create a BitString that implements Chromosome and use it to solve 5.3
+- Chapter 6
+   - [ ] 1.
+Add support for importing DataPoints from a csv file
+   - [ ] 2.
+Add function that generates a visualization of the (2D) points and clusters
+   - [ ] 3.
+Add constructor for KMeans that allows specifying initial centroids
+   - [ ] 4.
+Research and implement the kmeans++ algorithm